-Sedation or Anesthesia Permits
+Sedation and Anesthesia Permits

 Moderate Sedation (adult and/or pediatric)

-- Deep Sedation or General Anesthesia (adult and/or pediatric)
+Deep Sedation/General Anesthesia (adult and/or pediatric)

 What if I already have a sedation permit?

-If you need to add or delete a location associated with your license, please complete the Sedation or Anesthesia Permit Location Notification Form.
+Permit holders are required to notify the Board of any changes to where they administer sedation within ten business days.
+If you need to add or delete a location associated with your sedation permit, please complete and submit the following form.Sedation Permit Location Notification Form

-Sedation or Anesthesia Facility Certificates
+Sedation and Anesthesia Facility Certificate

 As of July 2020, an inspection is no longer required to receive a facility certificate.
-However, as per 201 KAR 8:550, Section 12, the owner or operator shall attest in the application that the facility meets the minimum standards for certification.
+Instead, as per 201 KAR 8:550, Section 12, the owner or operator shall attest in the application that the facility meets the minimum standards for certification.
 Application for Sedation Facility Certificate